oracle-quickstart/oke-prerequisites/README.md

 ![](./images/07%20-%20brew%20install%20kubectl.png)

 We're also probably going to want `helm`.
 Once again, brew is our friend.
-Those on other platforms could take a look [here](https://github.com/helm/helm).
+If you're on another platform, take a look [here](https://github.com/helm/helm).

     brew install kubernetes-helm